simonmichael/hledger/hledger/Hledger/Cli/Commands/Help.md

 _FLAGS

 The `help` command displays any of the main [hledger user manuals](https://hledger.org/index.html), in one of several ways.
 Run it with no argument to list the manuals, or provide a full or partial manual name to select one.

 hledger manuals are available in several formats. hledger help will use the first of these display methods that it finds: info, man, $PAGER, less, stdout (or when non-interactive, just stdout).
-You can force a particular viewer with the `--info`, `--man`, `--pager` flags.
+You can force a particular viewer with the `--info/-i`, `--man/-m`, `--pager/-p` flags.

 Examples: